orblua/RobloxCore/README.md

 [FAQ](Documentation/FAQ.md) | [Documentation](#how-do-i-read-the-documentation) | [Getting Started](##getting-started)

 ## Legal
 ROBLOX and all related binaries are proprietary trademarks and assets of ROBLOX Corporation.
 ROBLOX Corporation does not support, endorse, or have any affiliation with RobloxCore.
-RobloxCore operates independently of ROBLOX Corporation and its subsidiaries.
+Roblox Core operates independently of ROBLOX Corporation and its subsidiaries.
 All intellectual property and assets associated with ROBLOX Corporation remain the sole property of ROBLOX Corporation.
-RobloxCore and its components are not affiliated with or endorsed by ROBLOX Corporation in any manner.
+Roblox Core and its components are not affiliated with or endorsed by ROBLOX Corporation in any manner.

 ## WARNING